brunoruviaro/ardour4-tutorial/_posts/2014-08-27-setting-up-the-meter.md

 The **Meter** determines the musical speed of the passage we are composing, as measured in **Beats Per Minute**.

-If we are composing something which is rhythmic, it will also determine the lengths of the sound samples we use to some extent.
+If we are composing something rhythmic, it will also determine the lengths of the sound samples we use to some extent.
 So it is important to be able to set up the Meter before we continue.